HaseebIshaq/Leetcode/Palindrome Number_Leetcode/Palindrome Number.md

 - This solution converts the integer to a string and compares it with its reverse to determine if it is a palindrome or not.

 ## Results
 This solution converts the integer to a string and compares it with its reverse to determine if it is a palindrome or not.
-This memory usage gives a **94.44%** of the Beat score among other solutions and beats **95.88%** of the runtime.
+This code's memory usage gives a **94.44%** of the Beat score among other solutions and beats **95.88%** of the runtime.